Updated May 11, 2023

 Splunk all over can be broadly divided into three stages:

 - Data Searching

-When data comes to Splunk from a data source, it breaks it into chunks of 64K and annotates each block to metadata keys.
-Metadata keys are the combination of hostname, source & source type of data.
+a.
+Data Input: When data comes to Splunk from a data source, it breaks it into chunks of 64K and annotates each block to metadata keys.
+Metadata keys combine hostname, source & source type of data.

-When data gets examined, analyzed and transformed into relevant information, this process is known as data parsing.
-Splunk in the same way, takes data and breaks it into data streams and further into individual events.
+This process is known as data parsing, when data gets examined, analyzed, and transformed into relevant information.
+In the same way, Splunk takes data and breaks it into data streams and individual events.

 Splunk free version is capable of indexing varieties of data, such as:

 c.
 Data Search: Search is the core functionality of any tool/app from a massive chunk of data.
 Splunk has an extensive set of commands, functionalities, and arguments, enabling you to filter, modify, group, and reorder your search.

 Splunk’s free version can search in a single line or multiline events.

 - Forwarder license

 - Beta license